Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 This theorem was extended by C.\ Demarche and D.\ Harari in \cite{DH22} to homogeneous spaces of (connected) reductive groups with (connected) reductive geometric stabilizers over global function fields.
-The reductivity hypothesis is difficult to remove in positive characteristic, due to the existence of the following types of (affine) algebraic groups: \begin{itemize} \item Non-split unipotent algebraic groups -- this is not problematic from the point of view of bands, but instead from the theory of rational points (and Brauer-Manin obstructions), since it is difficult to control the first cohomology set of such groups \item Pseudo-reductive groups (i.e.\ smooth connected groups with trivial unipotent radical; see Appendix A) which are not reductive \item Non-smooth algebraic groups, which necessitate use of fppf cohomology, instead of \'etale cohomology, especially in statements involving d\'evissage arguments \end{itemize} In particular, the third point above shows that the fppf topology is the ``right one'' to consider when working with algebraic groups in positive characteristic.
-Even when working with smooth groups, the Borovoi-Springer theory does not agree with the notion of a band on the fppf site (in general, it defines multiple bands on $k_\Et$ ``lying over'' the same band on $k_\fppf$, in a sense to be made precise in Definition \ref{deflyingover}) and in particular does not calculate the fppf cohomology set.
+The reductivity hypothesis is difficult to remove in positive characteristic,~due~to the existence of the following types of (affine) algebraic groups: \begin{enumerate}[$ \bullet$] \item Non-split unipotent algebraic groups -- this is not a problem from the perspective of bands, but instead from the perspective of the theory of rational points (and that of Brauer-Manin obstructions), since it is difficult to control the first cohomology set of such groups \item Pseudo-reductive groups (i.e.\ smooth connected groups with trivial unipotent radical; see Appendix A) which are not reductive \item Non-smooth algebraic groups, which necessitate the use of fppf cohomology, instead~of~\'etale cohomology, especially in statements involving d\'evissage arguments \end{enumerate} In particular, the third point above shows that the fppf topology is the ``right one'' to consider when working with algebraic groups in positive characteristic.
+Even when working with smooth groups, the Springer-Borovoi theory does not agree with the notion of a band on the fppf site (in general, it defines multiple bands on $k_\Et$ ``lying over'' the same band on $k_\fppf$, in a sense to be made precise in Definition \ref{deflyingover}) and in particular does not calculate the fppf cohomology~$\mathrm H^2$~set.
 As a result, it is necessary to carefully distinguish these bands in positive characteristic:

 \begin{exmp} Let $G$ be a smooth algebraic group over a field $k$ with absolute Galois group $\Gamma\coloneqq\Gal(k_s/k)$.
 Because $G$ is smooth, the points $G(k_s)$ are schematically dense in $G$ and thus $\mathrm Z_G(k_s) = \mathrm Z(G(k_s))$, meaning that the formation of the (pre)sheaf center of $G$ commutes with restriction of the corresponding (pre)sheaf from $\mathrm{Sch}/k$ to $k_\et$ (this is implicit in \cite[1.5]{FSS98}).
 Let $\mathrm H^2_\et(k,G)$ (resp.\ $\mathrm H^2(k,G)$) be the second cohomology set associated to the unique band $L_\et$ on $k_\et$ (resp. $L$ on $k_\fppf$) represented by $G$.
 It is in canonical bijection with $\mathrm H^2_\et(k,\mathrm Z_G) = \mathrm H^2(\Gamma,\mathrm Z_G(k_s))$ (resp.\ $\mathrm H^2(k,\mathrm Z_G)$), defined by the global representative $G$.